RobertYCXu/extreme-donkeys/server/README.md

 ### Getting started

 Make sure you have Python 2.7 and Pip installed.
-Run `./start.sh` to enter the virtual environment and start the server on http://127.0.0.1:5000/.
+Run `source ./start.sh` to enter the virtual environment and start the server on http://127.0.0.1:5000/.

 ### Adding dependencies